 But anyone who appreciates songs with (very) special texts should listen to this CD.
 I think it’s likely that you might draw the same conclusion: a masterpiece.

 As a Gretchen Peters follower and fan I bought her newest CD without being noticed.

 I knew what she could and what I would have to wait for.
 But at first Dancing with the beast was disappointing.
 Only after a month or so did the proverbial penny begin to fall.
-That was not only due to the fact that we were in the middle of a renovation at home (so that the sound equipment could not be used often), but especially with the fact that I only get hold of CD-books for the texts, as at a certain moment a particular line sticks in my head.
+That was not only due to the fact that we were in the middle of a renovation at home (so that the sound equipment could not be used often), but especially with the fact that I only get hold of CD-books for the texts as at a certain moment when a particular line sticks in my head.

 A sentence with a special power of expression.
 After which you search for the whole text.
 And must come to the conclusion that it is a masterly text and song.
 That song was Truckstop angel, the eighth song.

 I swallow their indifference